Safety investigation of COVID-19 in Cargill slaughterhouse didn't include worker representation, review finds | CBC News

 The facility would reopen the following Monday despite the union saying that 85 per cent of workers surveyed indicated that they were afraid to return to work.

-New demands
+OHS demands

-The new demands issued by OHS require Cargill to:
+The demands issued by OHS require Cargill to:

 - Report any new worker infections.